When to Use a Scissor Lift Harness 2026

 Pros and Cons of Wearing an OSHA Safety Harness

-Scissor lift operators are subject to fall hazards, due to the fact that they perform tasks at heights.
-Thanks to an OSHA safety harness, these operators are well-equipped to avoid falls when they perform everyday tasks.
-Safety harnesses can help reduce the number of scissor lift operator falls, along with associated accidents, injuries, and fatalities.
+Scissor lift operators are subject to fall hazards due to the fact that they perform tasks at heights.
+Thanks to OSHA safety harnesses, these operators are well-equipped to avoid falls while performing everyday tasks.
+Safety harnesses can help reduce the number of scissor lift operator falls and the associated accidents, injuries, and fatalities.
 Wearing a harness in a scissor lift is one way your company can reduce the chance of falls and related accidents.

 Clearly, there are many reasons to wear a safety harness when operating a scissor lift.
-On the other hand, it is important to note that there may be some problems that can occur if scissor lift operators wear harnesses when they complete everyday tasks.
+On the other hand, it is important to note that problems may arise if scissor lift operators wear harnesses while performing everyday tasks.

-For instance, if a scissor lift operator is wearing a harness and goes over a lift’s guardrail, they could accidentally cause a tip-over; that is bad enough for the platform worker, but this type of accident also jeopardizes nearby workers, pedestrians, and anyone else in the job site vicinity.
+For instance, if a scissor lift operator is wearing a harness and goes over a lift’s guardrail, they could accidentally cause a tip-over; that is bad enough for the platform worker, but this type of accident also jeopardizes nearby workers, pedestrians, and anyone else on the job site.

-Along with using the aforementioned argument, those who are against requiring scissor lift operators to wear safety harnesses may point out that scissor lift manufacturers frequently do not provide an anchor point that operators can use to connect a snap hook to a lanyard.
+Along with the aforementioned argument, opponents of requiring scissor lift operators to wear safety harnesses may point out that scissor lift manufacturers often do not provide an anchor point for operators to connect a snap hook to a lanyard.
 They may also note that OSHA prohibits tying off a harness to a guardrail.

-Ultimately, the pros of wearing an OSHA safety harness on a scissor lift far exceeds the cons associated with doing so.
-If scissor lift operators consistently wear a safety harness while they work at heights, they can effectively protect themselves against falls.
+Ultimately, the pros of wearing an OSHA safety harness on a scissor lift far outweigh the cons.
+If scissor lift operators consistently wear a safety harness while working at heights, they can effectively protect themselves from falls.

 Harness and Fall Protection Standards for Aerial Lifts